What’s in the budget?

 What does it mean for Canadians?

-- create public surgical clinics and fully utilize hospital operating rooms;
+- fully utilize hospital operating rooms;

 - expand team work and case management;

-- expand primary care and continuing care;
+- expand primary care and continuing care; and

 A national infrastructure fund to build and redevelop hospitals and long term care facilities.
 All health care infrastructure funding must be tied to public non-profit ownership, control, management, and operation of the facilities, equipment and services.